mwpf/BudgetApp/README.md

 	- Create a new environment using Python 3.10

 	- Make sure to install packages from requirements.txt

+		- Right click on the new environment you created and click 'Install from requirements.txt'

 5. Once you have the necessary packages installed, open the DbContext class